Last Updated on: 30th May 2023, 07:16 amWATCH IN STORY MODE

 It is important to know that from the moment of fertilization, many changes occur in the future mother, both physiological, anatomical, and hormonal.
 According to the American Dental Association (ADA), there are two myths about pregnancy and oral health: tooth loss resulting from pregnancy and losing calcium in teeth if the diet is insufficient in calcium.

 Possible causes that are related to tooth loss

 The loss of teeth in pregnant patients is usually related to local irritants, especially harmful habits such as a cariogenic diet, poor brushing technique due to a lack of knowledge of oral health care habits, etc.

-Calcium sources found in the diet.
+Calcium sources are found in the diet.

 Obtaining calcium to strengthen structures with mineral content in the fetus is carried out with a diet enriched in calcium such as green leafy vegetables, fish, canned sardines with their bones, salmon, and other preserves and nuts.

 Myths and truths about periodontal disease and its relationship to complications during pregnancy.

 Bacterial plaque and periodontal disease.

 Now, how does periodontal disease affect pregnancy?
 Although it is true, oral health in pregnancy can be compromised in situations where the mother relapses into unhealthy habits, either due to ignorance, negligence, or omission about health in general, not only periodontal disease.
 In those cases, local factors favor the appearance of bacterial plaque and its progression, then the persistent periodontal disease in pregnant patients would develop.

 Hormonal changes in the mother do not cause periodontal disease